garethcmurphy/unstructured_metadata/PITCHME.md

 ### SciCat

+- [www.github.com/ScicatProject]
 - Manage the meta data of raw and derived data which is taken at experiment facilities
 - Meta data
-- administrative : data management lifecycle, ownership, filecatalog
+- administrative : data management lifecycle, ownership, file
 - scientific: describing the sample, beamline and experiment parameters relevant for the users data analysis
+---

+### Dataset, Datafile, Datablocks

+- A dataset is a collection of files
+- Has an owner, ORCid,
+- A datafile has path, size, permissions
+- Datablocks are storage media for archiving, one datafile can be stored across on or more datablocks

+---

+### Scientific Metadata

+- Each dataset stores scientific metadata as an array.
+- Users will be able to add their own metadata fields.

+-

 ---

 ### SciCat